 Issue

-I would like to get a max/min value in tf.math.bincount
+I would like to get a max/min value in tf.math.bincount instead of the weight sum.
+Basically currently it works as:

 values = tf.constant([1,1,2,3,2,4,4,5])